William Dutton (speed skater)

+William Christian Dutton is a world class Canadian speed skater.
+He participated in the 2010 and 2014 Winter Olympics.

 William Christian Dutton (born November 28, 1989) is a Canadian speed skater.
 He was born in Regina, Saskatchewan and raised in Humboldt Saskatchewan Dutton began training full-time with the Calgary Olympic Oval program at age 17.
 He has represented Canada at the ISU World Junior Championships, World Sprint Championships and the 2014 Olympics in Sochi where he raced in the 500 and 1000.

 In the 2015–2016 season, Dutton earned his first career World Cup medal, winning a silver and a bronze in the 500m at the Calgary World Cup followed by 2 more medals in Salt Lake City.
 Dutton made his end of the season debut at the ISU World Single Distances Championship, finishing in 8th place for the 500 meter sprint.

 Overall, Dutton holds 108 World Cup rankings, 118 National rankings, 1 World Cup gold medal, 2 silver, and 2 bronze for the 500 meter sprint.

 World Cup Medals

 Early Canadian National Competition and Winter Games

 Dutton has been a competitive long-track skater since 2002, when he first skated in a Canadian age-class championship in Sault Ste.
 Marie, Ontario; he and Humboldt Speed Skating Club teammates Addison and Ebony Thiel won a total of six medals.
 In the 2004 Canadian Long Track Mass Start Speed Skating Championships, Dutton won the bronze in the 1500-meter race.
 He skated at the 2007 Canada Winter Games in Whitehorse, winning a bronze medal in the 100-meter sprint.